 - Electronic collection (i.e. forms, website, surveys etc) only have the fields that are relevant to the purpose of collection and subsequent processing.
-We do not include 'optional' fields, as optional denotes that it is not necessary to obtain - Physical collection (i.e. face-to-face, telephone etc) is supported using scripts and internal forms where the required data collection is ascertained using predefined fields.
-Again, only that which is relevant and necessary is collected - We have SLA's and bespoke agreements in place with third-party controllers who send us personal information (either in our capacity as a controller or processor).
-These state that only relevant and necessary data is to be provided as it relates to the processing activity we are carrying out
+We do not include 'optional' fields, as optional denotes that it is not necessary to obtain - We have SLA's and bespoke agreements in place with third-party controllers who send us personal information (either in our capacity as a controller or processor).
+These state that only relevant and necessary data is to be provided as it relates to the processing activity we are carrying out - We have documented destruction procedures in place where a data subject or third-party provides us with personal information that is surplus to requirement - Forms, contact pages and any documents used to collect personal information are reviewed annually to ensure they are fit for purpose and only obtaining necessary personal information in relation to the legal basis being relied on and the purpose of processing